Why did she break up with me?

 Have you considered the possibility that your ex-girlfriend may not be willing to speak to you?
 Perhaps she needs some personal space and time to reflect on her needs and desires.
 While unpleasant to think about, it is always good to have a back-up plan in case she won't give you an answer.
 Your family and friends may help you to reaffirm your self-confidence and move forward in life and new fulfilling relationships.

 Although you need to grieve for this loss, make sure that it doesn't consume you.
 You may want to participate in activities that you enjoy to keep your mind off of your lost love or perhaps introduce you to new and exciting people.
 Perhaps you can talk with friends and family about how you feel.
 For many knowing that people in your life love, support, and care about you can be comforting.
-If you are a student at Columbia, you can make an appointment with Counseling and Psychological Services by calling 212-854-2878 (Morningside) or 212-305-3400 (CUMC) to get some additional perspective on your current situation.
+If you are a student at Columbia, you can make an appointment with Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to get some additional perspective on your current situation.

 Know that you will be okay on your own, and that someday, you may meet that special someone who will feel the same way as you do about sharing your lives together.